How to use

 For your convenience, you can enter up to 10 characters to identify the query.
 This could be e.g. the name of your protein.
 The ID will be used to create the output file name.

 7) Submit your request

 Clicking the submit button will start the queries.
-Once it has finished you will be asked to save a comma seperated value (.csv) file that is named according to your selected ID, peptide length and HLA-type.
-Select "Save file" and a location on your disk to save the output.
+Activate the "Hide" option to remove unselected methods from the columns in the output table.
+Once all jobs finished you can save the output as a comma seperated value (.csv) file that is named according to your selected ID, peptide length and HLA-type.
+The download will be available for 30min.

 How to convert the output .csv-file

 The .csv-file can be opened with every spreadsheet platform.
 Here we describe the use of Microsoft Excel.

 Manually import the .csv-file to assure correct formatting.

 Open a new blank Excel file and click:

 Data->Get External Data->from Text...